Collaborative-Software-Development-Club/web-AU24-mini-task/README.md

+# AU24 web team mini-tasks

-# My version of the mini-tasks
+These are mine (the project lead)'s version of both of the mini-tasks.

 ## front-end